All insurers doing business in Yukon must hold a Yukon licence with Professional Licensing and Regulatory Affairs.

 - buy insurance from providers outside the territory for Yukon residents or Yukon assets.

-To remit tax, you must file an annual return.
+To remit tax, you must file an annual insurance premium tax return.
 There are penalties for filing your returns late.

 The following contracts are exempt from the insurance premium tax: